mixmesh/mixmesh/doc/rest.md

 ### POST data

-A partial JSON structure mimicing what can be configured in obscrete.conf.
-All values will be validated according to rules used in obscrete.conf.
+A partial JSON structure mimicing what can be configured in mixmesh.conf.
+All values will be validated according to rules used in mixmesh.conf.
 This will be clear if you look at the example below.

 ### On success: 200 No Content